-- 76. In partnership with national counterparts and other key stakeholders, WFP will leverage its food security and nutrition expertise to facilitate the generation of an evidence base to inform a more nutrition-sensitive, shock-responsive and inclusive national social protection system and food security interventions.
-This will encompass, for example, the documentation of the Haya Karima model of integrated development at the village level with a view to understanding its successes and challenges and improving and scaling it up nationally. - 77.
+- 78. In partnership with national counterparts and other key stakeholders, WFP will leverage its food security and nutrition expertise to facilitate the generation of an evidence base to inform a more nutrition-sensitive, shock-responsive and inclusive national social protection system and food security interventions.
+This will encompass, for example, the documentation of the Haya Karima model of integrated development at the village level with a view to understanding its successes and challenges and improving and scaling it up nationally. - 79.
 WFP will strengthen the capacity of government counterparts in the design, delivery and monitoring of food and nutrition programmes, leveraging its corporate investments, including in CBT delivery mechanisms and platforms and community feedback mechanisms, ensuring protection and gender mainstreaming.
 Support will also be provided for the digitization of government data information systems, including by enhancing the geospatial platform of the Central Agency for Public Mobilization and Statistics and the employment platforms of the Ministry of Manpower, developing a "smart" agricultural map and advancing the wheat supply chain management systems.
-Linked to CSP outcome 2, this activity will connect rural climate change early warning systems to national emergency preparedness and response programmes.

-78. WFP will strengthen the country's institutional and technical capacity to benefit from and engage in South-South and triangular cooperation by supporting the documentation and sharing of national zero hunger solutions with countries from the global South, including through the Luxor Center for knowledge exchange and innovation.
+Linked to CSP outcome 2, this activity will connect rural climate change early warning systems to national emergency preparedness and response programmes. - 80.
+WFP will strengthen the country's institutional and technical capacity to benefit from and engage in South-South and triangular cooperation by supporting the documentation and sharing of national zero hunger solutions with countries from the global South, including through the Luxor Center for knowledge exchange and innovation.
 Work will include the leveraging of successful evidence-based national programmes and policies that could serve as models for countries experiencing similar challenges in food security, social protection and climate change and the documentation of gaps in current systems and programmes regarding which Egypt would benefit from the experience of others.
-WFP will actively seek opportunities for inter-agency collaboration in strategic areas identified in the UNSDCF, particularly with FAO and the International Fund for Agricultural Development (IFAD), while fostering the coherence of the United Nations system's engagement in South-South and triangular cooperation.
+WFP will actively seek opportunities for inter-agency collaboration in strategic areas identified in the UNSDCF, particularly with FAO and the International Fund for Agricultural Development (IFAD), while fostering the coherence of the United Nations system's engagement in South-South and triangular cooperation in line with the United Nations system-wide strategy on South-South and triangular cooperation.